isadrtdinov/neural-nets-ideal-gas/README.md

-# Source code for AISTATS-2026 submission "Can Training Dynamics of Scale-Invariant Neural Networks Be Explained by the Thermodynamics of an Ideal Gas?"
+# Source code for paper "Can Training Dynamics of Scale-Invariant Neural Networks Be Explained by the Thermodynamics of an Ideal Gas?"

 ## Requirements